logo

 Mandatory Donation

-Maltese registered NGO: €2,000
+Maltese registered Non-Governmental Organization (NGO): €2,000

 Qualifying Malta Property

-Minimum rent (per annum): €10,000 / €12,000 (depending on location)
+Minimum rent (per annum): €14,000.

-Step 5: Malta Permanent Residency Stage
+Step 5:Malta Permanent Residency Stage

-• Certificate of residence issued.
+• Certificate of residence issued;

-• Collection of biometric data in Malta.
+• Collection of biometric data in Malta;

 • Malta residence card issued.

-Step 6: EU Long-Term Residency
+Step 6:EU Long-Term Residency

-• Lived in Malta for five years
+• Lived in Malta for five years;

-• Proof of stable & regular income
+• Proof of stable and regular income;

-• Complied with integration measures
+• Complied with integration measures.

 image